vinay-swamy/lab-notebook/lab-notebook.md

 Overall thoughts on the week
     - Had my first "grad student" amount of time working (8:30-7) on tuesday, wasn't too bad
     - Not feeling any burnout really, more slowly getting used to working more

+## 10/08/2021(Friday)
+I dont think daily updates are the way to go, so lets try weekly updates( I'm usually pretty burnt by friday afternoon anyways so I'll have time)

+### Overall Lab Progress
+- Have a model thats working with decent testing accuracy.
+- Need to add some more documentation to code base, but still waiting for a little more stability
+- Wrote more notes in the model repo.

+## Overall thoughts on the week
+- Went pretty well, had to do a bunch of stuff for symbols, but made good progress for lab.
+- looks like tues/thurs are my heavy lab days,
+- interacting with the lab a little more which is good.
+- idk man it was a pretty good week